-As a third-person adventure game, Rise of the Tomb Raider is excellent.
+As a third-person adventure game, Rise of the Tomb Raider had me hooked from the start.
 Lara Croft returns in search for the key to eternal life.
-Its an expansive world with plenty of puzzles to solve and enemies to engage.
+The game provides an expansive world with plenty of puzzles to solve and enemies to engage.
 There are plenty of tombs to raid and an evil military organisation Trinity, to overthrow.
-In your quests with the Tomb Raider you travel from Syria to Siberia.
+In your quests with the Tomb Raider you’ll travel from Syria to Siberia.

 Features introduced in the game’s 2013 predecessor that have returned to Rise of the Tomb Raider, include her survival instinct for finding useful items.
 At base camp you can update your skills and use items from your inventory to update weapons.
 You can update Lara’s hunting, brawling, and survival skills.
 You can collect oil, wood, paper, feathers and animal skins and poisonous mushrooms to craft weapons like poisonous arrows.
 Find some cloth to stuff into a bottle of booze and you have a Molotov cocktail or use a tin can for makeshift explosives.

 There’s a new translation skill that enables Lara to interpret ancient texts and artifacts.
 There’s an abundance of resources, almost a little too much as it can feel a little like a constant distraction to gather the items you want for crafting.
 There are plenty of side missions to explore and to expand the game.
 Every action leads to something more, with new items and abilities opening new areas.
 Sometimes the puzzles border on frustrating.
 In the face of overwhelming enemies sometimes patience pays off as you rely on stealth and wait for them to come to you.